C# Create PDF (Code Example Tutorial)

 ' options, headers and footers may be set there

-' Render our XML as a PDF via XSLT
+' Render the XML as a PDF via XSLT

 Renderer.RenderHtmlAsPdf(results.ToString()).SaveAs("Final.pdf")

-IronPDF can be used as a PDF reader C# and help visualize and export SSRS reports to PDF in ASP.NET CSharp.
+IronPDF can be used as a PDF Reader for C# and help visualize and export SSRS reports to PDF in ASP.NET C#.
 IronPDF can be used to render snapshots of data as "reports" in the PDF File Format.
-It also works as a PDF C# parser.
-The basic methodology is to first generate the report as an HTML document - and then to render the HTML as a PDF using IronPDF.
+It also works as a PDF C# Parser.
+The basic methodology is to first generate the report as an HTML document - and then render the HTML as a PDF using IronPDF.

 Here is an example: